Highlights

 Wall Street Won.
 The Industrial Base Lost

 One reason many Americans—and much of the West—may ultimately be caught off guard is a dangerous convergence of hubris, financialization, and incomplete public understanding of how industrial power actually works.
-For decades, Western economies increasingly prioritized software, finance, services, and quarterly shareholder returns while assuming advanced manufacturing could always be outsourced and later rebuilt if necessary.
+For decades, Western economies have increasingly prioritized software, finance, services, and quarterly shareholder returns while assuming advanced manufacturing could always be outsourced and later rebuilt if necessary.

 A subtle sense of exceptionalism emerged: the belief that technological leadership, reserve currency status, and military superiority would naturally persist without the long-term sacrifice, environmental tradeoffs, industrial discipline, and coordinated statecraft required to sustain real manufacturing ecosystems.

 Meanwhile, much of the mainstream media continues to cover rare earths and critical minerals as isolated mining stories or commodity narratives rather than as deeply integrated industrial systems involving separation chemistry, metallization, alloying, magnets, machine tools, engineering talent, permitting, energy policy, and downstream customer qualification.
-In many cases this is not malicious; it reflects limited sector expertise and the pressures of modern media economics.
+In many cases, this is not malicious; it reflects limited sector expertise and the pressures of modern media economics.
 Yet the result can still be profoundly misleading.

 Beyond Magnets Lies Industrial Sovereignty